All boat covers need to open so you can get in and out of your boat.

 Then we come to size!
 We want to use something sturdy enough to handle the amount of use the cover gets, the strain and stress on the zip and the weight of the cover.
 The bigger the number, the more robust the teeth.
 A cushion will probably have a #5 continuous coil zip, with a metal slide.
 A side curtain will have an #10 open-ended zip, with a plastic slide.
 A sail cover will probably have a #15 open-ended zip with a plastic slide. #15 zips are really chunky!
 There are #20 (massive), but a bit of overkill in all but extreme situations.

-We have just started to use magnetic zips in certain applications.
-These are pretty new – effectively long piece of plastic with small round magets embedded in the strips.
+We had previously also used magnetic zips in certain applications.
+These are are now no longer available – effectively long piece of plastic with small round magets embedded in the strips.
 This allows them to be pulled apart end to end, while providing strength side to side.
 They were great, and we would love to be able to get them again!

 Caring for your zips……